 The FCC is expected to outline new restrictions that ISPs will have to follow.
 But the odds of those restrictions limiting them on what they can share about you aren't very good.
 The main reason why?
 FCC chair, Ajit Pai, has had no qualms about hiding his opposition.

-So what can you do if you don’t want to reduce the risk of your browsing history getting into other people’s hands?
+So what can you do if you don't want to reduce the risk of your browsing history getting into other people's hands?
 One recommended solution is using a virtual private network (VPN).
-You may have heard of them before, but either didn’t think much about them or didn’t understand them… but now have an increased interest in what benefits a VPN my hold.
+You may have heard of them before but either didn't think much about them or didn't understand them… but now have an increased interest in what benefits a VPN may hold.

-When you use a VPN to browse the internet, the only thing your ISP sees is that you’re accessing that VPN.
+When you use a VPN to browse the internet, the only thing your ISP sees is that you're accessing that VPN.
 The VPN then acts as a gateway to the rest of the internet, allowing you to browse without your ISP knowing every little thing you do.
-Some VPN provider still watch where you’re visiting, though.
-So it’s important that you choose a provider that you can trust.
+Some VPN providers still watch where you're visiting, though.
+So it would help if you chose a provider that you can trust.

-And that in all likelihood means not using a free VPN service (and there are plenty of them out there).
-If they aren’t making any money from the services they offer, it doesn’t take a lot of brainpower to realize it’s very likely they’re making their money some other way.
-Selling information about their users?
-I’ll leave that for you to ponder.
+And that, in all likelihood, means not using a free VPN service (and there are plenty of them out there).
+Suppose they aren't making any money from the services they offer.
+In that case, it doesn't take a lot of brainpower to realize it's very likely they're making their money some other way.
+Were they selling information about their users?
+I'll leave that for you to ponder.

 As a Hostwinds VPN user, you have complete autonomy without any fear of your information being sold.
-We do not track or record any of your browsing history.
-However, as per our terms of service, we don’t condone the use of our services to take part in any sort of copyright infringement or other illegal activities.
+We do not track or record any of your browsing histories.
+However, as per our terms of service, we don't condone the use of our services to take part in any copyright infringement or other illegal activities.

 You could also try using TOR, but keep in mind it's slow.
 Very slow.
 You could also draw attention to yourself since many shady types (or legit ones like journalists) who need anonymity use this all-volunteer network.